mishaevtikhiev/evtikhiev.github.io/_pages/about.md

 <h2 style="margin-top: -5px;">Background</h2>

-In 2018, I obtained a Bachelor's degree in Applied Physics from [ITMO University](https://en.itmo.ru/), focusing on laser technologies, and planned to become a researcher in this field.
+In 2018, I obtained a Bachelor's degree in Applied Physics from [ITMO University](https://en.itmo.ru/), with a major in laser technologies, and planned to become a researcher in this field.
 While there, I worked as a lab assistant, a guide in the educational museum of optics, as well as a secretary in the Foreign Students office, and participated in the [THE BRICS & Emerging Economies Universities Summit](https://areyde.com/brics/) as a representative of Russian students.
 Every summer, I also worked as a camp leader.

-In 2020, I obtained a Master's degree in Laser Technologies from the same university, with a specialization in biological and medical applications.
-During the first year, I worked as an engineer in the lab and a [scientific interviewer](https://areyde.com/interviews/) at the university's news portal.
+In 2020, I obtained a Master's degree with honors in Laser Technologies from the same university, with a major in biological and medical applications.
+During the first year, I worked as an engineer in the lab and a [scientific interviewer](https://areyde.com/interviews/) at the university's news portal, and also led the School of Laser Technologies for highschoolers.
 Then, I joined JetBrains and fell in love with Data Science.

+I also have an unfinished Bachelor's degree in Philosophy from [Herzen University](https://en.hspu.org/).
+In my studies, I focused on the Chinese philosophy and conducted research about the concept of relativity in ancient Taoist texts.

 <h2 style="margin-top: -5px;">Research</h2>